Ayoola17/Rasa-chatbot/README.md

 - Click "Add webhook".
 - Create a Jenkins Pipeline Job

+# installing docker-compose binary on jenkins server
+open a terminal from the jenkins container then run the following codes
+- `curl -L "https://github.com/docker/compose/releases/download/1.27.4/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`
+- `chmod +x /usr/local/bin/docker-compose`

 ## Running the cicd pipeline

-In your Jenkins dashboard, click "New Item".
+- In your Jenkins dashboard, click "New Item".
-Name the job, choose "Pipeline", and click "OK".
+- Name the job, choose "Pipeline", and click "OK".
-Under "General", check "GitHub project" and enter your project URL.
+- Under "General", check "GitHub project" and enter your project URL.
-Under "Build Triggers", select "GitHub hook trigger for GITScm polling".
+- Under "Build Triggers", select "GitHub hook trigger for GITScm polling".
 This is to trigger the pipeline job for each commit pushed to the main branch.
-Under "Pipeline", select "Pipeline script from SCM" for the "Definition".
+- Under "Pipeline", select "Pipeline script from SCM" for the "Definition".
-For the "SCM", select "Git".
+- For the "SCM", select "Git".
-In "Repository URL", put the URL of your GitHub repository.
+- In "Repository URL", put the URL of your GitHub repository.
-In "Branch Specifier", put */main to build the main branch.
+- In "Branch Specifier", put */main to build the main branch.
-Under "Script Path", enter the path to your Jenkinsfile in your repository.
+- Under "Script Path", enter the path to your Jenkinsfile in your repository just type `jenkinsfile` all small case.
-Click "Save".
+- Click "Apply" and "Save".

+#### Note
+since we are deploying loacally we can use the webhook so we have to trigger the pipeline manually

+go to jenkins Dashboard and click `Build now` This will run the pipeline

+in production we will have to include a test stage before we push the image to docker hub